 - one 8 1/2″ X 11″ piece of green paper

 - .27 inch (7 mm) googly eyes (optional)

-- about an 8 ounce foam cup (mine was 8.5 ounce from the dollar store) – you might also try using a toilet paper roll.
+- about an 8-ounce foam cup (mine was 8.5 ounces from the dollar store) – you might also try using a toilet paper roll.

 - glue stick